cvmfs/cvmfsexec/README.md

    --fusemount` feature.
 With singularity >= 3.6 and RHEL >= 7.8 this
    can also be used with unprivileged singularity.

+# Supported operating systems

+Operating systems currently supported by this package are Red Hat Enterprise Linux (versions 6 to 8) and its derivatives (CentOS, Scientific Linux) and SUSE Linux Enterprise (version 15) and its derivatives (openSUSE Leap).

 # Making the cvmfs distribution

 All of the ways this package supports unprivileged cvmfs make use of a